MischaLundberg/CH-methylation/README.md

 * Automaticaly detect parts to exclude

 # Report an Issue
-If you have any questions or suggestion, please feel free to contact me (mischa.lundberg at mater.uq.edu.au), create an issue or send a pull request
+If you have any questions or suggestion, please feel free to contact me (mischa.lundberg at mater.uq.edu.au), create an issue or send a pull request.

+## Don't forget to cite